Tjstretchalot/arango_crud/README.md

 ```

 Hence any PR where the coverage in the examples directory is less than 100%
-when running `coverage run --source=examples examples/run_all.py` will have
+when running `coverage run --rcfile=.coveragerc_examples examples/run_all.py`
-changes requested.
+will have changes requested.

 This repository is focused specifically on using ArangoDB as a disk-based
 cache.
 Functionality which doesn't support that use-case will have their PR